andreyod/llm-d-rl/README.md

 ### 3. Get the EPP, Envoy, and sidecar binaries

 The integration launches three external processes at runtime.
-Their binaries are not bundled with this package — obtain them from the published images or build from source.
-EPP and Envoy must be placed on the Ray head node; the sidecar must be placed on each worker node running a decode replica.
-Then point the integration at them via env vars (set before starting Ray, or in `ray.init` runtime env):
+None of these binaries are baked into the verl image (a ~28 GB build), so iterating on any of them never triggers a verl rebuild.
+Obtain them from the published images or build from source.
+At runtime, `LlmdActor` on the head node launches EPP and Envoy via `VERL_EPP_BINARY` and `VERL_ENVOY_BINARY`; on each worker, decode replicas launch the sidecar via `VERL_SIDECAR_BINARY` (PD mode only).
+Point the integration at the binaries via env vars (set before starting Ray, or in `ray.init` runtime env):

 | Env var | Default | Binary | Node | Required for |
 |---------|---------|--------|------|-------------|